Poets&Quants Top Business Schools

 *** Please note that these statistics are provided for the business school major only whenever possible.
 If a school does not track these statistics separately, then the university-wide statistics are provided.

-While Luter fell slightly behind overall in our rankings this year, the B-school still offers a quality business education that is characterized by its comprehensive core curriculum, strong professional development opportunities, and a capstone project where students simulate a real-world business.
+While Luter fell a bit behind overall in our rankings this year, the B-school still offers a quality business education that is characterized by its comprehensive core curriculum, strong professional development opportunities, and a capstone project where students simulate a real-world business.

 LIBERAL LEARNING CORE CURRICULUM